 If you don’t have any reviews, you might as well not exist.
+Hence, you must try to get online reviews.
 Most businesses have a grasp on the basics: 1 star=bad, 5 stars=good, no reviews=bad, lots of reviews=good.
 While in general this is true, there’s a lot more to take into consideration when evaluating your online reputation.
 Customers value ratings, but ratings based on certain criteria.
 The same goes for search engines: review signals make up 10% of Google’s mysterious 200+ search ranking factors (Moz).

 Some of these review signals are:

 - Review quantity (number of reviews)

 - Velocity of review (frequency that new reviews are published)

 - Review diversity (range of sites you have reviews on)

 - The recency of reviews (age of reviews)

 Think about it.
 You could have hundreds of reviews and a high average star rating, but if your most recent review is from a year ago, for all a customer knows you could be a completely different business by now.
 How do they know that your current staff is as friendly and knowledgeable as last year’s?
 How can they be sure your product quality hasn’t declined over time?
 If customers haven’t been reviewing your business lately, who have they been reviewing instead?

 A good business should be asking these questions too, and new customer reviews will give them the answers.
 Therefore, when businesses try to get online reviews, it improves their agility to make quick improvements before problems start trending.